karpetrosyan/aioreq/README.md

 ('RetryMiddleWare', 'RedirectMiddleWare', 'CookiesMiddleWare', 'DecodeMiddleWare', 'AuthenticationMiddleWare')

 ```
-The first item on this list represents the first middleware that should handle our request (i.e. the closest middleware to our client), while the last index represents the closest middleware to the server.
+The first item on this list represents the first middleware that should handle our request (i.e. the **closest middleware to our client**), while the last index represents the **closest middleware to the server**.

-To override the default middlewares, we can pass our middlewares to the Client.
+We can pass our modified middlewares tuple to the Client to override the default middlewares.
 ``` python
 >>> client = aioreq.Client(middlewares=aioreq.middlewares.default_middlewares[2:])